- Ranked Choice Voting

 In this section we explore how RCV has worked in practice in the United States.
 We summarize research on how RCV has worked to remove the spoiler effect and on the tendency of RCV in single-winner seats to elect candidates with majority support.
 We also assess RCV in practice on some more technical grounds, namely monotonicity and its tendency to elect Condorcet winners.

-A key reason we need RCV is that our current system often elects winners with less than a majority, or less than 50% support.
+A key reason we need RCV is that our current system often elects winners with less than majority support, or less than 50% of the votes.

 - Since 1992, 49 senators from 27 states have been elected with less than 50 percent support.